 Construction Law attorneys at Bowles Rice are experienced in the wide range of industry-specific issues that arise at every phase of a construction project.

 An Experienced, Recognized Construction Law Team

 Bowles Rice has represented developers, planners, public and private owners, builders, commercial and residential contractors, subcontractors, architects, engineers, suppliers, sureties and insurance companies and financial institutions.
 When disputes have arisen, we have represented our construction clients in arbitration, mediation and litigation in state and federal courts.
-We have assisted clients with projects ranging from single-family homes to multi-million dollar commercial developments, including wastewater treatment plants and distribution systems, airport runways and taxiways, highway and bridge construction projects, and construction of public schools and state and federal government facilities; industrial projects; and power generation projects, including renewables.
+We have assisted clients with projects ranging from single-family homes to multi-million dollar commercial developments, including wastewater treatment plants and distribution systems; airport runways and taxiways; highway and bridge construction projects; construction of public schools and state and federal government facilities; industrial projects; and power generation projects, including renewables.

 Our Construction Law attorneys strive to avoid costly delays and possible litigation by working proactively with our clients to plan and document the role and responsibilities of all parties.
 Bowles Rice lawyers are experienced mediators and arbitrators, and have successfully provided those services in a wide range of construction-related disputes.

-Five Bowles Rice lawyers are recognized in the 2018 edition of The Best Lawyers in America ® for their work in Construction Law and/or Construction Litigation.
-In addition, U.S. News & World Report's 2018 Best Law Firms lists Bowles Rice at the highest level, Tier 1, for Construction Litigation in West Virginia.
+Several members of our construction team are recognized by The Best Lawyers in America® for their work in Construction Law and/or Construction Litigation.
+In addition, U.S. News & World Report's Best Law Firms features regional rankings of our firm's work throughout West Virginia and Western Pennsylvania.

 A Bowles Rice partner was instrumental in drafting the West Virginia Design-Build Procurement Act and served as chairman of the West Virginia Design-Build Review Board from its inception until 2018.